jeffskinnerbox/blog/content/ideas/ozzmaker-berrygps-imu-v3-and-adafruit-ultimate-gps.md

 When GPS was first released to consumers, it wasn’t even in the hands or understanding of most people.
 It was used for pretty unique and esoteric stuff, with a simple GPS receivers.
-They were pretty much just displayed current coordinates including latitude, longitude, and altitude- not much else.
+They were pretty much just displayed current coordinates including latitude, longitude, and altitude - not much else.
 These old units are big, heavy, slow, and use a ton of power for what they do.
 Modern GPS units are light, small, cheap, and use very little power.